A Comprehensive Taxonomy of Negation for NLP and Neural Retrievers: Experimental Setup

 Throughout this study, we use the GPT-4o-mini model \cite{openai2024gpt4ocard} to conduct experiments that aim to answer our research questions.
 More precisely, we evaluate retrieval models to reveal the necessity of our taxonomy-driven synthetic data, evaluate categorized existing datasets to show the usefulness of our logic-driven mechanism, and fine-tune to show that a coverage of negation types can help with generalisation.

 \header{Evaluation of the generation} We assess the quality of the generated datasets with human annotation on 5\% of the generations, with two annotators evaluating each instance on: (1) relevance of documents to each query, (2) presence of negation, (3) naturalness, (4) coherence, and (5) consistency of information within the document.
 The annotation was conducted with LabelStudio.\footnote{https://labelstud.io/} We assess the annotations on quantitative and qualitative measures, together with the annotator agreement.
-Appendix \ref{appendix:annotators} illustrates the questions for the annotators alongside further details for the setup.
+Appendix \ref{appendix:annotators} illustrates the questions for the annotators, metrics used, alongside further details for the setup.
+For both performance and inner annotator agreement, we use metrics such as f1-score, average on ordinal scales, and (weighted) Cohen's Kappa.
 Tables \ref{tab:performance_annotators} and \ref{tab:inner_agreement} report the annotation metrics.
 The main findings are as follows:

-\begin{itemize}[leftmargin=*,nosep] \item Annotators reported 71-77 \(\%\) accuracy for document relevance and \(83\%-88\%\) f1 score for negation presence. \item On a scale of 1-5, the annotators reported an approximate quality of 4 on naturalness, coherence, and consistency of language. \item The inner annotator agreement passed significance values for sentential and contrasting negation.
-For implicit and quantifiers, the test shows borderline agreement in language quality. \item The biggest disagreement was noticed in the exceptors. \end{itemize}
+\begin{itemize}[leftmargin=*,nosep] \item Annotators reported 71--77\(\%\) accuracy for document relevance and 83\%--88\% f1 score for negation presence. \item On a scale of 1--5, the annotators reported an approximate quality of 4 on naturalness, coherence, and consistency of language. \item The inner annotator agreement passed significance values for sentential and contrasting negation.
+For implicit and quantifiers, the test shows borderline agreement in language quality. \item The biggest disagreement was noticed in the exceptors. \item Human performance on the synthetic datasets shows a pairwise accuracy score of \(0.6571 \pm 0.0202\) for free generation, and \((0.6643 \pm 0.0101\) for controlled generation on identifying the relevant document for each question. \end{itemize}

 \header{Evaluation of the classification mechanism} We evaluate the quality of our classification mechanism by assessing it against the generated datasets, for which we have access to golden labels by design of construction: we generate data for each type of negation conditioned on a taxonomy-dependent prompt.
 We run the classification mechanism on the free generation dataset, and obtain a balanced accuracy score of \(86.84\%\) and an F1 score of \(86.95\%\).
 We notice that around \(54\%\) of missclassifications are contrary negations missclassified as contradictions.
 In our experiments, all models perform similarly between these two types of negation, as they are logically and lexically very similar.
 Therefore, we assume it does not affect our study.